Ballasi/Ballasi/README.md

 <img align="right" src="https://cdn.discordapp.com/attachments/414542714365935626/918387026364084254/unknown.png" width="100px">

 <samp>
-  <p align="justify">Hey 👋 My name is <b>Thomas</b>.
-I am currently doing an intership in embedded systems engineering specialized in open-source software abroad ✈️ at Savoir-faire Linux in Canada and I am interested 💡 in working in the area of low-level programming in the future, especially using the C and Rust programming language.
+  Hey 👋 My name is <b>Thomas</b>.
+    <p align="justify">I am currently doing an intership in embedded systems engineering specialized in open-source software abroad ✈️ at Savoir-faire Linux in Canada and I am interested 💡 in working in the area of low-level programming in the future, especially using the C and Rust programming language.
 In my free time, I like to make copyleft/free music.
 Oh, and I use Arch btw 🐧</p>
 </samp>

 <samp>